repeckadonatas/Data-Modeling-with-dbt/README.md

     * `constructor_standings`
     * This data is also regarded as **raw** data in **dbt**.

-  * For project's **dbt** part, data is contained in multiple tables that are regarded as a soft wrap on the already existing tables.
-These tables are stored in `dbt_schema` schema as views:
+  * For project's **dbt** part, tables are stored in `dbt_schema` schema as views and tables.
+Data contained in multiple staging tables are regarded as a _soft wrap_ on the already existing tables:
     * `stg_drivers`
     * `stg_constructors`
     * `stg_circuits`